ringmesh/web/docs/try/installation.md

 * Debug
 * RelWithDebInfo

-Note: The compilation mode `RelWithDebInfo` is mandatory to run a Gocad plugin in Debug mode with Gocad in Release, there are issues between libraries in Debug linked to a Gocad plugin.
+Note: Visual Studio has on pile per configuration mode.
+You must link consistently with the expected configuration mode.

 ### Compiling the documentation

-* Check the BUILD_DOCUMENTATION option during the configuration of RINGMesh with cmake
+If Doxygen is installed on your computer, a target ```doc-devkit``` is built during RINGMesh configuration.
+You can generate the documentation by:
-* Open the solution which is in build/RINGMesh.sln in VisualStudio
+* Opening the solution which is in `RINGMesh_root/build/ringmesh/RINGMesh.sln` in Visual Studio
-* Build the doc-devkit
+* Building the doc-devkit

-See the documentation section for more details.
+Open the RINGMesh documentation with your favorite web browser at:  `RINGMesh_root\build\ringmesh\devkit\html\index.html`

 ## Mac OS